 We have not paid any cash dividends since our incorporation.
 Even if future operations lead to significant levels of distributable profits, we currently intend that any earnings will be reinvested in our business and that cash dividends will not be paid until we have an established revenue stream to support continuing cash dividends.
-In addition, payment of any future dividends to shareholders would be subject to shareholder approval at our general meeting, upon proposal of the board of directors, which proposal would be subject to the approval of the majority of the non-executive directors after taking into account various factors including our business prospects, cash requirements, financial performance and new product development.
+In addition, payment of any future dividends to shareholders would be subject to shareholder approval at our General Meeting, upon proposal of the board of directors, which proposal would be subject to the approval of the majority of the non-executive directors after taking into account various factors including our business prospects, cash requirements, financial performance and new product development.
 In addition, payment of future cash dividends may be made only if our shareholders' equity exceeds the sum of our paid-in and called-up share capital plus the reserves required to be maintained by Dutch law or by our Articles of Association.
+If we complete our redomiciliation, under Belgian corporate law, we may pay dividends only up to an amount equal to the excess of our shareholders' equity over the sum of (i) paid-up or called-up share capital, and (ii) reserves not available for distribution pursuant to law or our Belgian Articles of Association, based on the most recent statutory audited financial statements, prepared in accordance with the generally accepted accounting principles in Belgium, or Belgian GAAP.
+In addition, under Belgian law, prior to distributing dividends, we must allocate an amount of 5% of our annual net profit on an unconsolidated basis to a legal reserve in our unconsolidated financial statements until such reserve equals 10% of our share capital.
 Accordingly, investors cannot rely on cash dividend income from our ordinary shares and any returns on an investment in our ordinary shares will likely depend entirely upon any future appreciation in the price of our ordinary shares.

-Holders of our ordinary shares outside the Netherlands may not be able to exercise preemptive rights.
+Holders of our ordinary shares outside the Netherlands, or, if we complete our redomicilitation, Belgium, may not be able to exercise preemptive rights.

-In the event of an increase in our share capital, holders of our ordinary shares are generally entitled under Dutch law to full preemptive rights, unless these rights are excluded either by a resolution of the General Meeting, or by a resolution of the board of directors (if the board of directors has been designated by the General Meeting for this purpose).
-See "Description of Share Capital-Preemptive Rights."
-Certain holders of our ordinary shares outside the Netherlands, in particular U.S. holders of our ordinary shares, may not be able to exercise preemptive rights unless a registration statement under the Securities Act is declared effective with respect to our ordinary shares issuable upon exercise of such rights or an exemption from the registration requirements is available.
+In the event of an increase in our share capital, holders of our ordinary shares are generally entitled under Dutch law to full preemptive rights, unless these rights are excluded either by a resolution of the shareholders at the General Meeting, or by a resolution of the board of directors (if the board of directors has been designated by the shareholders at the General Meeting for this purpose).
+See "Description of Share Capital- Preemptive Rights."
+If we complete our redomiciliation, in the event of a share capital increase for cash by way of the issue of new shares, or in the event of an issue of shares, convertible bonds or warrants, or equity interests, all our shareholders will generally have a preferential subscription right unless these rights are restricted or canceled either by a resolution of the shareholders at the General Meeting for this purpose).
+See "Description of the Belgian Board has been authorized by the shareholders at the General Meeting or by a resolution of the Belgian Board has been authorized by the shareholders at the General Meeting for this purpose).
+See "Description of Share Capital and Group Structure Upon Completion of Our Redomiciliation-Preferential Subscription Rights."
+Certain holders of our ordinary shares outside the Netherlands or Belgium, as applicable, in particular U.S. holders of our ordinary shares, may not be able to exercise preemptive rights unless a registration statement under the Securities Act is declared effective with respect to our ordinary shares issuable upon exercise of such rights or an exemption from the registration requirements is available.